immy1996/immy1996.github.io/_posts/blog/2016-12-4-Some-HTML-Tags-That-No-One-Knows-About.md

         <h3 style="color:#ff3333;"><center><marquee style="height:1;width:200" scrollamount="200" scrolldelay="500">Invalid username or password!</marquee></center></h3>

-This will show the message "Invalud username or password!" and will move it from right to left on the screen.
+This will show the message "Invalid username or password!" and will move it from right to left on the screen.

 <marquee>Basically like this</marquee>